We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The manufacturer claims that the rosehip oil in the products hydrates the scalp while the hemp oil conditions the hair, helping prevent thinning and further damage.

 Urban Hydration also advises that the product may best suit those with more porous hair.
 It should be safe for use on relaxed, natural, or color-treated hair.

 This 33.8-fl oz shampoo and conditioner bundle is available to purchase online for about $22.

 People seeking hair care alternatives containing hemp seed oil can choose from several different products.

 Shampoos, for example, can prevent damage to the hair while cleansing and treating the scalp.
 Manufacturers can formulate them to address everything from dandruff and greasy hair to frizz.

-The American Academy of Dermatology recommend that people let their hair type determine their hair care practices.
-For example, a person might only use products designed specifically for their hair type, wash oily hair more often, or use conditioner regularly while concentrating on the tips of the hair.
+The American Academy of Dermatology Association (AAD) recommends that people let their hair type determine their hair care practices.
+For example, a person might only use products designed specifically for their hair type, wash oily hair more often, or use conditioner regularly on dry hair.

-Several studies have suggested that hemp seed oil shows promise as a treatment for atopic dermatitis and acne.
-It may also have anti-inflammatory properties.
+Several studies suggest that hemp seed oil shows promise as a treatment for atopic dermatitis and acne, indicating that it has anti-inflammatory properties.

 Hemp seed oil can also reportedly help protect, heal, thicken, and repair the hair.
 However, scientific testing has not verified all of these claims.